pinarkocak/WebApiApp/README.md

 # WebApiApp

-In this project we get data from https://swapi.co/ and demonstrate them into mobile application which is written with React-Native.
+In this project we get data from <a href="https://swapi.co/">here</a> and demonstrate them into simple mobile application which is written with React-Native.